bartex00001/The-Keyboard-Project/KeyboardDriver/README.md

 cd pico-sdk
 git submodule update --init
 ```
-> Remember to replace _"your path to pico_sdk"_ with and actual path.
+> Remember to replace _"your path to pico_sdk"_ in CMakeLists.txt with and actual path.

 ### Compilers and libraries for arm
 ```bash